leegeunhyeok/bxd-docs/content/apis.md

 Parameters

 - value: [BoxData](#boxdata)
-  - The value to be stored.
+  - The data to be stored.
 - key: [IDBValidKey](https://microsoft.github.io/PowerBI-JavaScript/modules/_node_modules_typedoc_node_modules_typescript_lib_lib_dom_d_.html#idbvalidkey) (`optional`)
-  - The key to use to identify the record.
-If unspecified, it results to null.
+  - The key to use to identify the record. (default: `null`)
   - Using this parameter when box defined with `autoIncrement` option.

 Return value